bitcoin/bitcoin/CONTRIBUTING.md

 consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).

+#### ACK Statement

+The `ACK` statement is the foundation of a peer review; It represents approval, or refusal (`NACK`), of the concept or code.
+A `NACK` needs to include a rationale for why the change is not worthwhile.
+NACKs without accompanying reasoning may be disregarded.

 #### Conceptual Review

 A review can be a conceptual review, where the reviewer leaves a comment